RamonBell/my_ha_setup/README.md

 </div>
 <p><font size="3">
 I run my system on a Dell Optiplex 790 that is used from a doctor's office.
-I wiped it and Run Unraid on it as its operating system. .
-I moved away from cloud based devices and all my smart home deivces are run locally via MQTT.
+I wiped it and Run Unraid on it as its operating system.
+I run HA core in a docker container within Unraid.
+I moved away from cloud based devices and most my smart home deivces are run locally via MQTT.

 # Table of Contents